chenwt/OncoExplorer/README.md

 Note: we do not remove the duplicated records, they account for 200/3,279,967.
 We use the aggregate of SGA and DEG in advance.

+* Check the overlap of SGA & DEG w/ KEGG pathway.
+* Test with GO database for community detection.